OpenDDS/OpenDDS/docs/cmake.md

 cmake -DCMAKE_PREFIX_PATH=$DDS_WORKSPACE/opendds-install ..
 cmake --build .
 ```
-*Note:* The `--ace-github-latest` switch will download the latest ACE/TAO sources
-from GitHub, as opposed to downloading the most-recently released OCITAO.

 *Note:* While this will build the Messenger\_1 example, the run_test.pl script will
 not work due to missing Perl dependencies.